bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s.markdown

 date:   2021-02-02 00:13:00 +0400
 categories: java
 ---
-In this article I want to introduce check list that can to be followed when you migrate java application to k8s.
+In this article I want to introduce check list that can be followed when you migrate java application to k8s.
 Let's highlight two main types of application:
 1. Java application with Spring Boot
 2. Old Java application manually deployed on Tomcat server

-Some rules applied to both type, but some rules applied only for second category.
+Some rules applied to both type, but other rules applied only for second category.

 ### Project must contain k8s configuration

-In general cases you can add k8s/deployment.yaml.
+Typically you can add k8s/deployment.yaml.
 Examples available in [k8s documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)

 ### Project should contain ignore files